Business Model Generation: Value proposition development

 Where did the Open Source business model pattern originate from?

-Open Source development has its roots in the software industry, with its earliest known use dating back to the 1950s at IBM.
-Following the introduction of the first IBM computers, a user group known as Share was formed to facilitate the exchange of technical information among programmers, operating system developers, and database experts.
-This early form of community-driven development laid the foundation for the modern Open Source movement.
+Open source development has its roots in the early software industry.
+Its earliest known use dates back to the 1950s at IBM, when a user group known as SHARE formed to exchange code and technical information among programmers and system users.
+This early form of community-driven software collaboration laid the foundation for the modern open source movement.
+(Notably, the term “open source” itself was coined much later - in 1998 - with the founding of the Open Source Initiative to promote software freedom in a way that appealed more to businesses.

 The Emergence of Open Source in the Browser Market